© Milan Janda

 They are very aggressive territorial ants and for over 1000 years they have often been used by farmers to control agricultural pests.

 Strong mandibles allow for a painful slicing bite, they spray formic acid into any wounds.
-A very aggressive ant.
+Weaver ants tend to be very aggressive and responsive to disturbance.